jakenguyen0118/mongoose-lab/README.md

 3. Run `node db/seed.js` to seed the database.

-4. In `index.js` write functions/methods for each of the following CRUD actions:
+4. In `index.js` write a function for each of the following to add CRUD functionality to our models.
+HINT: these functions should implement the Mongoose model methods:

-- Create a new restaurant
+- [ ] Create a new restaurant
-- Find (aka Get) a restaurant by `name`
+- [ ] Find (aka "get") a restaurant by `name`
-- Find all restaurants by `zipCode`
+- [ ] Find all restaurants by `zipCode`
-- Update a restaurant
+- [ ] Update a restaurant
-- Delete a restaurant
+- [ ] Delete a restaurant
-- Add a menu item from a restaurant
+- [ ] Add a menu item from a restaurant
-- Remove a menu item a restaurant
+- [ ] Remove a menu item a restaurant

+For this lab, we can test these methods by invoking them at the bottom of the `index.js` and running the file with `node index.js`.
+Feel free to use either `console.log` or the Mongo CLI to check the functions are working correctly.

+When thinking about how to write these fuctions, consider the arguments you want to pass to each function.
+For example, you might only need the `restaurantName` for the "Find" method, but to "Update" you might also need another argument that has the new data you want to update...

+This high-level thinking is important!
+Taking the time to plan what you want to do before writing the code makes the entire process go smoothly, and often organizations want to know _why_ you make decisions as much as _how_ you solve problems.

 ## Bonus: Add Express